urban-wombat/gotables/README.md

    data through your channels.
 A Table can be sent and received as an object or as a string.
 7. gotable has methods and functions to perform tasks in these broad categories:

-   i.
-Instantiate a gotable.Table or gotable.TableSet from a file, a string, a Go binary object, or a segment of an existing table.
+   1. Instantiate a gotable.Table or gotable.TableSet from a file, a string, a Go binary object, or a segment of an existing table.

-   i.
-Get and Set values.
+   2. Get and Set values.
 Most Go types are supported.

-   i.
-Sort and Search a table.
+   3. Sort and Search a table.
 Multiple keys and reverse sort and search are supported.

-   i.
-Merge two tables (with shared key(s)) into one.
+   4. Merge two tables (with shared key(s)) into one.
 NaN and zero values are handled consistently.

-   i.
-SortUnique to remove NaN and zero values.
+   5. SortUnique to remove NaN and zero values.

 8. **gotable Table is _simple_**.
 For instance, sorting (and searching) a table is probably as easy as it can possibly be.
    And that can mean multiple sort/search keys, and even reverse keys.
 It's very simple.
 And if a wrong column name is